Drum and bass: Late 1990s: Expansion and subgenres

+2010s – 2020s: Digital era and resurgence

+With the growth of digital distribution and streaming platforms, drum and bass continued to evolve in the 2010s.
+Artists such as Pendulum, Chase & Status, and Netsky achieved mainstream chart success while maintaining ties to the underground scene.

+In the 2020s, the genre has experienced renewed popularity.
+In 2021, Pitchfork noted a "rising zoomer affinity" for the genre in the 2020s.
+Streaming in the UK grew by approximately 94% between 2021 and 2024, with a majority of listeners under age 34.
+Emerging artists such as Nia Archives, Bou, and goddard., alongside established acts like Chase & Status, Sub Focus, and Hybrid Minds, have brought drum and bass to wider audiences through festivals, collaborations, and viral tracks.
+Purple Sneakers described a "drum n' bass Renaissance" occurring at the time of the publication of their articles in 2023.

 Musical features

 Drum and bass incorporates a number of scenes and styles, from the highly electronic, industrial sounds of techstep to the use of conventional, acoustic instrumentation that characterise the more jazz-influenced end of the spectrum.
 The sounds of drum and bass are extremely varied due to the range of influences behind the music.
 Drum and bass could at one time be defined as a strictly electronic musical genre, with the only "live" element being the DJ's selection and mixing of records during a set.
 "Live" drum and bass using electric, electronic and acoustic instruments played by musicians on stage emerged over the ensuing years of the genre's development.